-An instructive and comprehensive guide that sets out how the application of growth mindset principles can accelerate chess improvement.
+Written by Barry Hymer and Peter Wells, Chess Improvement: It’s all in the mindset is an engaging and instructive guide that sets out how the application of growth mindset principles can accelerate chess improvement.

-Blending both theory and practice and the distinct but complementary skills of two authors – an academic (and amateur chess player) and a highly-regarded England Chess Olympiad coach (and grandmaster) – this book provides a template for chess improvement which will be invaluable for any aspirational chess player or coach/parent of a chess player.
+Blending theory, practice and the distinct but complementary skills of two authors – one an academic (and amateur chess player) and the other a highly regarded England Chess Olympiad coach (and grandmaster) – Chess Improvement is an invaluable resource for any aspirational chess player or coach/parent of a chess player.

 Barry and Peter draw on interviews conducted with members of England’s medal-winning elite squad of players and provide a template for chess improvement rooted in the practical wisdom of experienced chess players and coaches.